chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 Refer to [prometheus.yml](./prometheus.yml) job_name: 'chef-server-services' configurations

-This change will require prometheus services to be restarted.
+This change will require prometheus services to restart.
 Refer to the [Step 7: Configure Prometheus with the Node Exporter data collector](#step-7-configure-prometheus-with-the-node-exporter-data-collector) for detailed steps.

 ## Configure Nginx exporter